AD64 COVID-19 Web Portal

 Small businesses may also be eligible for loans through California State entities.
 Visit the California Infrastructure and Economic Development Bank website to learn more.

 Visit the Governor’s Office of Business and Economic Development’s COVID-19 landing page for links to other valuable resources.
-Go to my website [hyperlink] to learn more about what the California State Legislature is doing in response to COVID-19 or to contact my office.
+Go to its website [Click Here] to learn more about what the California State Legislature is doing in response to COVID-19.

 - Governor Newsom Announces Statewide "Stay At Home" Order